Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Results: Limits on

 \section{Results: Limits on $\Ca$}

 Having computed the flow numerically using the aforementioned method, we next present the dependence of the dimensionless array power density on flow parameters.
-Using our formulation, this dependence can be separated into the influence of flow deflection and energy extraction as
+Using \eqref{eqn:nondim} and \eqref{eqn:kedeficit}, this dependence can be separated into the influence of flow deflection and energy extraction as

 is the array efficiency, defined as the fraction of the impinging kinetic energy the array extracts.
 Here, we explain why increasing $\aoa$ strongly increases the deflected flow strength, $Q_0/(UL)$, while slightly reducing the array efficiency, $\eta$ (see Figure \ref{fig:FlowPower}).